heartofclojure/cfp-app/README.md

 Changes:

 - Make the SMTP host configurable.
 Not submitted upstream since it seems hard-coding SendGrid was a deliberate choice.
+- Prevent OAuth login from redirecting to referrer, this was causing logins through Twitter to be redirected back to Twitter after authentication.

 ## Overview